simon-void/aws-lambda-emailsender/README.md

 + `subject`: String - the subject of the email to send
 + `message`: String - the message of the email to send
 + `senderEmail`: String? - the (optional) email address of the sender
 + `receiverName`: String - must be a key in the map defined by `receiver_email_by_name_csv`.
-The email will be send to the email address linked to that name.
+The email will be sent to the email address linked to that name.